findkit/findkit/packages/docs/docs/ui/filtering/intro.md

 });
 ```

-If this filter were written in Javascript, it would look like this:
+If this filter was written in Javascript, it would look like this:

 ```js
 if (